morninj/ip-address-info/README.md

 Get WHOIS information about an IP address.

-Use it to get information about a list of IP addresses contained in `iplist.txt`:
+Use it to get information about a list of IP addresses contained in `iplist.txt`.

+First, run `pip install ipwhois`.
+Then, run this script:

     $ python -W ignore ipinfo.py iplist.txt